kclejeune/system/README.md

 ## Installing Nix Package Manager

 Run the following to perform a multi-user installation for darwin or standard linux.
-This step is skipped on NixOS.
+This step is naturally skipped on NixOS since `nix` is the package manager by default.

 ### macOS